Karma4488/kArmas_websCRapeR/README.md

 #weareLegion #keepITsimpel

+for my Anonymous & Lulzsec friends

+made in l0v3

+yea code is more 'sprog' : D -------(-_-)----

 **by kArmaSec**

 ---

-*Remember: With great power comes great responsibility.
-Be a badass, but be ethical.* 👽
+*Remember: With great power comes great responsibility.be a badass, but be ethical.* 👽